 Arrange Pollinator Plants in Groups

 Plant at least three to five types of pollinator plants together, layering them throughout the garden.
 You'll get beautiful drifts of color, plus insects will more easily be able to gather the food they need from them.

 Keep Blooms Deadheaded

 Freshly opened flowers have the most nectar and pollen.
 If you remove withered, faded blooms, the plants often will produce even more new flowers to keep the pollinators coming.

 Try a Container

-Another way to create a pollinator garden is to plant a container.
+Another way to create a pollinator garden is to plant one in a container.
 Be sure that the plants you're putting together in pots have similar care needs.
-Thanks to colorful pollinator plants available, it'll be the brightest container garden you've seen.

 Don't Use Pesticides

-Another thing that makes pollinators happy in your pollinator garden is a water source.
-Put a small pebble or stone in your birdbath to give insects a spot to perch and sip.
+Another thing that pollinators need is a water source, such as a birdbath.
+Put a small pebble or stone in your birdbath to give insects a spot to safely perch and sip.